Pakistan Railways Academy

-Pakistan Railways Academy or PRA, is the central training academy for employees of Pakistan Railways.
+Pakistan Railways Academy (PRA) (پاکستان ریلوے اکیڈمی) is the main training academy for employees of Pakistan Railways.

 History

 PRA was originally established as a training school for the employees of the North Western State Railway in Lyallpur (now Faisalabad) in January 1925.
 The school was shifted to Walton, Lahore on 8 March 1929 and named Walton Training School after Col. C.E.
 Walton, who was the general manager of the North-Western State Railway at the time.
 In 1954, the United Nations Regional Railway Training Centre was established by ECAFE (now ESCAP) at PRA.
 An Advanced Railway Course was introduced for the participants from the Railways of ESCAP, the Middle East and African Region.
 In 1958, the Regional Railway Training Center was taken over by the government and renamed the Pakistan Inter-Regional Railway Training College or PIRRTC.
 In 1983, the school was renamed Directorate of Research & Training by merging several institutions.
 In 2000, it was renamed to Pakistan Railways Academy.
 112 courses have been completed at the school as of the year 2015.
 More than 1700 students are at the school from more than 40 countries.